We may earn income from links in this post. Please read this Disclosure for details.

+Looking for the best food tours in Rome?
 If you really want to soak up the atmosphere of Rome, you need to get away from the touristy areas and eat like a local.

 Are Food Tours in Rome Worth It?

-While you definitely don’t want to miss visiting Rome’s top attractions such as the Colosseum, the Trevi Fountain, Spanish Steps and other bucket-list sights (be sure to read our post on the 3 Mistakes You Don’t Want to Make in Rome), to really get a taste of Roman culture, you need to take a food tour.
+While you definitely don’t want to miss visiting Rome’s top attractions such as the Colosseum, the Trevi Fountain, Spanish Steps and other bucket-list sights (be sure to read 3 Mistakes You Don’t Want to Make in Rome), to really get a taste of Roman culture, you need to take a food tour.

-They also offer insights into what it’s like to live in Rome, how locals shop for food, where they enjoy their morning coffee and where they hangout at the end of the day.
+They also offer insights into what it’s like to live in Rome, how locals shop for food, where they enjoy their morning coffee, the best pizza in Rome and where they celebrate the art of the aperitivo at the end of the day.

-But if you don’t speak Italian or have an in-depth knowledge of Italian food, you’ll just be looking at ingredients without any understanding of how they’re sourced, made or enjoyed in Roman culture.
+But if you don’t speak Italian or have an in-depth knowledge of Italian food, you’ll just be looking at ingredients without any understanding of how they’re sourced, used in Roman cuisine or enjoyed in Roman culture.

-Plus, unlike some other food tours in Rome, all of Eating Europe’s tours are all-inclusive which means you don’t pay extra for the wine, beer, cocktails or spirits included as part of the tour.
+Plus, unlike some other food tours in Rome, Eating Europe’s tours are all-inclusive which means you don’t pay extra for the wine, beer, cocktails or spirits included as part of the tour.

-Details of the Taste of Testaccio Food Tour in Rome
+1. Review of the Taste of Testaccio Food Tour in Rome

 Here are the details about the Taste of Testaccio, offered by Eating Europe Food Tours and Eating Italy.
-This 4-hour tour is one of our favourite walking food tours in Italy.
+This 4-hour tour is one of our favourite food walking tours in Italy.

 The Taste of Testaccio food tour by Eating Italy Food Tours features a 4-hour walking tour through one of Rome’s oldest and most interesting neighbourhoods.
 It features nine stops and 12 food tastings.